Geospatial data visualization for targeting local markets is an audience-targeting strategy growing at an impressive rate.

 Create ad campaigns around the target area identified and displayed in your geospatial data visualizations.

-Run demographic analysis by employing data and geospatial analytics and identify user behavior.
+Run demographic analysis via data and geospatial analytics; and identify user behavior.
 Then, use this information for optimal ad placement on both digital and social media.

 Geofencing

-When using geospatial data visualization for targeting local markets, you can benefit from creating geofences and triggering localized ads to users within the boundary.
+When using geospatial data visualization for targeting local markets, you can benefit from creating geofences and triggering localized ads for users within the boundary.

 Chances of engagement with such ads increase since the users are within the target areas.